rakshitha123/TSForecasting/README.md

 All datasets contain univariate time series and they are availble in a new format that we name as .tsf, pioneered by the sktime .ts format.
 The data can be loaded into the R environment in tsibble format [1] by following the example in "utils/data_loader.R".
 It uses a similar approach to the arff file loading method in R foreign package [2].
 The data can be loaded into the Python environment as a Pandas dataframe by following the example in "utils/data_loader.py".
 Download the .tsf files as required from our Zenodo dataset repository and put them into "tsf_data" folder.

 The fixed horizon, rolling origin and feature calculation related experiments are there in the "experiments" folder.
-Please create a folder named "results" in the parent level and sub-folders as necessary before running the experiments.
+Please see the examples in the corresponding R scripts in the "experiments" folder for more details.
+Makesure to create a folder named "results" in the parent level and sub-folders as necessary before running the experiments.
 The outputs of the experiments will be stored into the sub-folders within the "results" folder as mentioned follows:

 | Sub-folder Name               | Stored Output                  |
 |-------------------------------|:------------------------------:|